thobl/geometric-flip-schelling-experiments/README.md

 # Geometric Flip Schelling Experiments #

-This repository contains the code to reproduce our experiments in the paper
+This repository contains the code to reproduce our experiments from the paper

 > **The Impact of Geometry on Monochrome Regions in the Flip Schelling
 > Process**